Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 What about them as consumers of goods in those communities?

-So you have to remember, there are places like Topeka, Kansas.
+So you have to remember there are places like Topeka, Kansas.

 Topeka, Kansas is literally paying people to move to Topeka, Kansas.

-You move to Topeka, Kansas and get a job, the city will give you $5 ,000.
+You move to Topeka, Kansas, and get a job, the city will give you $5,000.

-But it means we are missing an opportunity to say how about if those folks came legally to places and communities that needed them.
+That doesn't mean all of the folks that are coming will fit into that equation, but it means we are missing an opportunity to say, how about if those folks came legally to places and communities that needed them?

 Then that problem becomes an opportunity.

-But that's going to require Congress to look past the politically expedient solution, the rhetoric of mass deportations, and think about how do we create a system that will work, that will put immigrants where we want them and need them,
+But that's going to require Congress to look past the politically expedient solution, the rhetoric of mass deportations, and think about how do we create a system that will work, that will put immigrants where we want them and need them, and create a legal system to do that.

-If we did that, Then again, I think we could absolutely solve this problem.
+If we did that, then again, I think we could absolutely solve this problem.

-We'll go to Easton, Pennsylvania.
+We'll go to Eastern Pennsylvania.

 John, Democratic caller.

-I was wondering if you can explain to me why immigration is a problem when the very people who wrote our Declaration of Independence and our Bill of Rights were immigrants.
+Mr. Johnson, I was wondering if you can explain to me why immigration is a problem when the very people who wrote our Declaration of Independence and our Bill of Rights were immigrants.

 Our whole First Continental Congress were immigrants.